lovell/sharp/README.md

 Provides access to internal task counters.

-* `queue` is the number of tasks queuing for _libuv_ to provide a thread from its pool
+* `queue` is the number of tasks this module has queued waiting for _libuv_ to provide a worker thread from its pool.
-* `process` is the number of tasks being processed
+* `process` is the number of resize tasks currently being processed.

 ```javascript
 var counters = sharp.counters(); // { queue: 2, process: 4 }